Privacy statement for parking

 In case you create a My Schiphol account, your username and password will be processed.
 This My Schiphol account will give you an overview of all your reservations.

-For parking by personnel, the following personal data can be processed additional to the personal data that have been mentioned before:
+For parking by personnel, Schiphol potentially processes the following personal data additional to the personal data mentioned in this paragraph:

 Why do we process your personal data?